abstractlyZach/reading_accountability_public/README.md

 # reading_accountability_public
-Designed to automate public accountability for AACF UCI Freshman small group.
+Designed to automate public accountability for AACF UCI freshman men small group.

 See the spreadsheet here!